maxinebaghdadi/Wine-Predictions/index.md

 ### Bag of Words Model

-The Bag of Words Model is a state-of-the-art natural language processor that represents a text (such as a sentence or a document) as a bag (multiset) of wrods.
-This model disregards grammar, the order of words, but keep track of multiplicity, which is how often a word occurs in the text.
+The Bag of Words Model is a state-of-the-art natural language processor that represents a text (such as a sentence or a document) as a bag (multiset) of words.
+This model disregards grammar, the order of words, but keeps track of multiplicity (how often a word occurs in the text).
 In practice, Bag of Words is mainly used as a tool for feature generation.

 Below is an example of how Bag of Words works in a simple text document.
 The key of each mapping result is the word, and it is followed by the number of occurences of that word in the given string of text.